 The Blue Sky Forest is a proposed £50m development of a former opencast mining site at Widdrington to create a major sports centre with national standard facilities, a holiday park, and a renewable energy complex.
 The development is expected to create 700 jobs itself and significantly more leisure traffic to Widdrington.
 Earlier plans additionally included significant housing development.
 Road access to the site is poor, and whilst there is a rail station, the single morning and evening services are not adequate to support a development of this magnitude.

-The extension beyond Widdrington, supplementing the existing single morning and evening train to Chathill with a regular, daytime service that extends through re-opened stations at Belford and Beal for Holy Island would benefit not only commuters from north Northumberland but would also support the tourism and leisure industry.
+The new North of Morpeth local service with regular, hourly trains stopping at all existing stations and re-opened stations at Belford and Beal for Holy Island would benefit not only commuters from north Northumberland but would also support the tourism and leisure industry.
 This section of the line runs parallel to the Coast overlooking glorious sea views, yet no local trains run over it.
 It would connect various locations on the Northumberland Coast Path and Cycle Path, and serve St Cuthbert’s Way (a long distance path) at both Belford and Beal.
 Good public transport links would make north Northumberland a more attractive holiday destination and increase inward investment.

 In SENRUG’s view, Cornwall enjoys a good local public transport network and has a strong tourism industry.
 Norfolk enjoys a reasonable public transport network and has a reasonably developed tourism industry.
 Whereas north Northumberland has a poor public transport network and has under-exploited tourism potential.
 This needs to be addressed.

 Once a regular local train service is running, the line could be named “The Northumberland Coast Line” and could be promoted through leaflets advertising walks, cycle rides and tourist attractions in close proximity to stations.